tjoyner/ofvioletsandlicorice/chapter1.md

 "I like Italian cities, they are quiet, slow, like our provinces.
 They don't have fast trains or subways.
 And the stores are better than, or as good as, Tokyo, but with discounted prices.
 Have you seen how many Armani, Missoni, and Dolce &amp; Gabbana, there are in *Donne Vincenti*, across from the *Tastevin*?

 Daniel hadn't looked at the labels, to him they appeared to be the usual clothes that were taken from the display window, [worn, but never as well as on a lifeless mannequin](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#wornbut).
 Like a wine that's put in a [conservative bottle](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#likeawine), but also [a little gaudy](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alittlegaudy), with its label and cork, its images and graphics, to catch a distracted eye, advertising, television.
-[While to him, the wine and its essence continued to speak to him with its fermentation, its desire to oxygenate, its desire to lightly settle inside the transparent glass.](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whiletohim)
+[While he, the wine and its soul, continued to speak about its fermentation, its desire to oxygenate, its desire to lightly settle inside the transparent glass.](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whiletohim)

 Daniel looked at Maria.
 He'd never had a story, much less a story with an Asian.
 He looked at her eyes, her mouth, her bust like a teenager.
 He asked, switching to the familiar, "Why are you here?
 How did you come to Alba?"